-We’ll enjoy our coming weekend in Lisbon as a family of three (with friends, off course) before we get into the vortex of our big Italian families that we’ll see everyday nonstop for many days when we will be back in Italy.
+We’ll enjoy our coming weekend in Lisbon as a family of three (with friends, of course) before we get into the vortex of our big Italian families that we’ll see every day nonstop for many days when we will be back in Italy.

 For now, let’s go back to our approaching Lisboeta weekend.

 Christmas and Desing markets are so many, that I have decided to talk about the different neighborhood where these markets are held, adding some interesting activities for the kids too and some locals shops tips: in this post, we’ll talk about Principe Real, Alcantara, Chiado, Campo de Ourique and Sintra.
 The coming list is a resonate selection with both events and new shops you can visit but you can still find the full calendar here.

 This weekend Principe Real is more alive than ever: the usually monthly makers market organized buy Portugal Real is called Christmas Market, will last 4 days, and a lot of nice local handcrafter will be there like So-So, Mayumi Origami, Alfarama, and much more.
 If you go on Saturday you also have the organic farmer market to buy veggies and fruits, but also flowers, honey, and other local products: the best part of the market is that you can bring your textile bags and eggs holder, to reduce the use of plastic bags and wrapped veggies and join the Zero Waste movement.

 Loja Dada in Sao Mamede is offering 30% off on the Autumn/Winter collection until this Saturday and they have amazing kids garments of local and international brands.

 You can read about Loja Dada and other interesting shops in Lisbon in my post here.